ibm-cloud-docs/cis/managing-for-reliability.md

     http://www.example.com+  [no trailing slash]

-Once you've created the pattern that matches what you want, click the **Forwarding** toggle to expose a field in which you can enter the forwarding address.
+Once you've created the pattern that matches what you want, add the **Forwarding URL** setting and select the forwarding type and enter the destination URL.
 For example:

     https://plus.google.com/yourid

-Enter that URL in the **Forwarding** field and click the **Add Rule** button.
-Within a few seconds any requests that match the pattern will be forwarded to the new URL with a 302 Redirect.
+Select Provision Resource.
+Within a few seconds any requests that match the pattern will be forwarded to the new URL with the specified redirect.

 ### Advanced forwarding options: